brandur/mutelight/content/articles/the-anatomy-of-a-nant-build-file.md

 MSBuild is more than just a command though; it can also be used to read an MSBuild file written in XML to follow much more complex sets of instructions in a similar fashion to NAnt.
 I haven't had the chance to explore it fully, but I hope to do a future post comparing its features and ease-of-use to NAnt's.

-For now, I found that calling the MSBuild executable from my NAnt scripts acts like a drop-in replacement for NAnt's `<solution>` task with one important difference &mdash; MSBuild works.
+For now, I found that calling the MSBuild executable from my NAnt scripts acts like a drop-in replacement for NAnt's `<solution>` task with one important difference -- MSBuild works.

 A NAnt Solution
 ---------------